-Annually the City of Riverside releases a Request for Proposals for ESG Program funds.
-In FY 2020-2021, the City of Riverside received three proposals for ESG Program funds to fund emergency shelter operations and supportive services, and rapid re-housing and Administration.
-The City scored the proposals and recommended funding for the Riverside Emergency Shelter in the City of Riverside, Rapid Re-Housing, and Administration.
-Rapid Re-Housing will fund rental assistance and security deposits to homeless individuals and families throughout the County of Riverside to provide a wider range of housing units for clients to select from.
+The City is to receive \$271,229 of ESG Fiscal Year 2021/2022 grant funds and released a Notice of Funding Availability for these funds.
+The City of Riverside received three proposals totaling \$471,616.60 in ESG funding to support emergency shelter operations and case management, outreach, and rapid re-housing and administration.
+City staff is recommending funding all these activities at a funding level not to exceed \$271,229.

+Rapid Re-Housing will fund rental assistance and security deposits to homeless individuals and families in the City of Riverside to locate housing units in Riverside County to provide a wider range of housing units for clients to select from.
 These recommendations were forwarded to the CoC for comments.